r4nd0wn/rrename/README.md

 ./bundle.sh
 ```

 For me (M4 base model mac mini), it took 0.308 seconds in total to bundle.
-Remember, this is not compiling, it just packs the bun executable a file.
+Remember, this is not compiling, it just packs the bun executable and the script in a file.
 ```bash
 r4nd0wn@Mac rrename % time ./bundle.sh
   [17ms]  minify  -43.26 KB (estimate)